lkmeta/txtify/README.md

-# YouSub
+# Txtify

-YouSub is a web application that allows you to easily convert audio and video files to text using AI.
+Txtify is a web application that allows you to easily convert audio and video files to text using AI.
 You can provide a YouTube URL or upload your own files and use AI models like OpenAI Whisper and Facebook SeamlessM4T for fast and accurate transcriptions.

 ## Table of Contents